DoTheEvo/Traefik-simplest-step-by-step/README.md

   like one we use later for doing global http -> https redirect.

   *extra info:*</br>
-  Unfortunetly the `.env` variables are not working here, otherwise domain name in host rule and that IP would come from a variables.
+  Unfortunately the `.env` variables are not working here, otherwise domain name in host rule and that IP would come from a variables.
-  So heads up that you will definitly forget to change these.
+  So heads up that you will definitely forget to change these.

 - **run traefik-docker-compose** and test if it works